arcus/education_modules/bash_conditionals_loops/bash_conditionals_loops.md

 Indentation doesn't impact the code at all, (unlike in some other languages like Python), so indenting the command C is purely to help make it easier for humans to read the code.

 Let's try out an example with our files.
 Make sure you `cd` into the `learning_bash-main` directory that you downloaded in the [lesson preparation section](#lesson-preparation).

+The `learning_bash` folder contains a few different types of files and folders for us to experiment with.
+The ones we will be using in this module are:

+* `.txt` files like `black_bear.txt` containing a single line with the scientific name of an animal species.
+* `.dat` files like `blue_whale.dat` containing two lines with data about an animal's length and weight.

 Try copying this code into your command line interface and see what happens:

 ```
 for file in *.dat